girvo/skatejs-buble-docker/README.md

 ## Building

 1. Clone the repository
-1. Build the image for production or development: `docker build --build-arg env=[prod|dev] skate:latest .`
+1. Build the image for production or development: `docker build [--build-arg env=dev] -t skate:latest .`

 ## Running